Llanfechell

 Llanfechell (from Welsh: llan church + Saint Mechell) is a village in Anglesey, Wales.
 It is the largest of several small villages and dispersed settlements that make up Mechell Community Council area.
+Until 1984, Llanfechell was a community itself.
 It is 11 miles east of Holyhead, and 5.6 miles west of Amlwch, in the north of the island.

 Mechell Community (which also includes the small villages of Mynydd Mechell and Carreglefn) had a 2001 population of 1,532, decreasing to 1,293 in 2011.
-Village services include a church, a primary school, a pub and two chapels.
+Village services include a church, a community cafe/,hub, allotments, a primary school, a pub and two chapels.
 It is an agricultural area, and has been a local centre for markets, livestock fairs, and had both a watermill and a windmill.
 The area round about has many prehistoric monuments.

 History

 The many prehistoric remains close to the village indicate that the area has been lived in for thousands of years.
 The first written mention of Llanfechell itself is in 1291.
 The name Llanfechell means Church of St Mechell (In the lenitive (treiglad meddal) the 'M' becomes 'F', pronounced V.).
 Mechell (or Mechyll) appears to have been a 6th-century missionary, possibly from Brittany, who founded a monastery here.
-Hw is said to have been the son of Echwydd and the grandson of Gwyn Gohoyw, who flourished in the 5th century.
+He is said to have been the son of Echwydd and the grandson of Gwyn Gohoyw, who flourished in the 5th century.
 A 17th century manuscript (Llanstephan MS. 125) records a Welsh poem, Cywydd i Fechell Sant.
 This describes how St Mechell was offered a gift of land in gratitude for a miraculous healing, to be demarcated by the route of a released hare.
 The hare, under divine guidance, marked the full extent of what is now the parish of Llanfechell, where he then founded the monastery.